-How to get in Tibet?
+How to get into Tibet?

 By air, there are several routes are available now: Beijing-Lhasa, Shanghai-Lhasa, Chengdu -Lhasa, Xi'an-Lhasa, Xining-Lhasa, Guangzhou-Lhasa, Chongqing-Lhasa, Kathmandu-Lhasa.
-By land, the possible routes are: Qinghai-Lhasa, Sichuan-Lhasa, Yunnan-Lhasa and Kathmandu-Lhasa.
-However, land transportation takes much longer time, and can be very tough, especially the Sichuan-Lhasa route.
+By land, the possible routes are Qinghai-Lhasa, Sichuan-Lhasa, Yunnan-Lhasa, and Kathmandu-Lhasa.
+However, land transportation takes much longer time, and can be very tough especially the Sichuan-Lhasa route.

-Is independent tour allowed in Tibet?
+Are independent tours allowed in Tibet?